DEEP ECOLOGY WORKSHOPS – SOME PARTICIPANTS COMMENTS

 Seed.

-Narara Ecovillage helped bring to life many of the ideas and feelings that
+setting of Narara Ecovillage helped bring to life many of the ideas and

-emerge from a Deep Ecology retreat, which feels like the perfect marriage.
-My
+feelings that emerge from a Deep Ecology retreat, which feels like the perfect

-students left simultaneously inspired by the retreat and the ecovillage and
+marriage.
+My students left simultaneously inspired by the retreat and the

-Ecology for decades as a respected and ongoing global grassroots movement
+about Deep Ecology for decades as a respected and ongoing global grassroots

-identity to ensure the Earth’s and all of our thriving
+to ensure the Earth’s and all of our

 Experiences, living in Narara Ecovillage and running the Experiences, based so